 Remote Year is a company that is essentially like a year of study abroad for people with remote jobs: digital nomads pay them a fee and RY organizes housing, travel between countries, a workspace with reliable internet, and facilitates events.

-They launched the first group in 2015, the second group (called Battuta) began in 2016, and they received $12M in Series A funding in October 2016.
-I believe they're launching their 20-something group by the end of this year.
+Remote Year launched the first group in 2015, a second group (called Battuta) began in 2016, and the company received $12M in Series A funding in October 2016.
+They have launched over 30 groups as of the end of 2018.

 I've been a digital nomad since June 2014, working remotely (as a freelancer) while traveling full-time.
-I learned of Remote Year in May 2015 from a friend who emailed me a link about this crazy new program that was taking people around the world: "...made me think of you!"
+In May 2015, a friend emailed me a link about this crazy new program that was taking people around the world: "...made me think of you!"

 As soon as I read the article, I emailed the founder and told him that I had been working remotely and traveling on my own for a year and was envious of the RY group & setup.
 To my surprise and delight, Greg wrote back and asked if I would be interested in joining the next group, set to start their year in early 2016.
 I said yes.

 If you do apply for Remote Year, please mention my name – you’ll receive a discount, and I’ll get some $$ back, too.
 Everything I’ve written about RY is my own honest opinion, and most was written without prompting while I was on the program – with no referrals, discount, or payment.